jcbendernh/SynapseDeltaMaintenance/README.md

 For the <b>ShowTables</b> notebook activity, under Settings, verify that <b>Delta Table Maintenance-1</b> is listed and select your Spark Pool for automated jobs.
 ![picture alt](/img/5.png)

 Under your Lookup activity, verify your wildcard file path.
-This is where the spark Tables csv listing was written o in the previous step.
+This is where the spark Tables csv listing was written to in the previous step.
 This activity will read that csv and execute a ForEach activity for each delta table listed.
 ![picture alt](/img/6.png)

 On the settings tab of the ForEach activity, you will notice Sequential is checked.
 This means the pipeline will take longer as only one notebook at a time will run be a lower executor size is needed.
 If this is deselected, additional spark pools will be generated and there will be parallel runs which could necessitate a larger spark pool to be executed for this activity.